How Does Intermittent Fasting Work and What Are Its Benefits?

 - The opposite of this is insulin resistance.
 Studies have shown that increased body weight can interfere with insulin’s ability to reduce blood sugar levels, resulting in more insulin being released.
 This in turn promotes the storage of fat.

 - The secretion of human growth hormone (HGH) increases, speeding up protein synthesis and making fat available as an energy source.
 This means, in simple terms, that you burn fat and pack on muscle faster.
 This is why HGH is often taken in large quantities by the bodybuilding community as a doping agent.

 Furthermore, according to research, fasting activates autophagy, which removes damaged cells, contributes to cell renewal and generally supports your body’s regenerative processes.

 If you skip meals and create a calorie deficit, you will lose weight.
 That is, unless you compensate for the fasting periods with foods that are packed with fat and sugar.
-It can happen: This type of eating pattern does not tell you what foods you should or shouldn’t eat.
-Studies have found that intermittent fasting (if done properly) can be just as effective at preventing Type 2 diabetes as a daily reduction in calories.
-Plus, your body can learn to process the foods consumed during the feeding window better and more efficiently.
+It can happen: This type of eating pattern does not necessarily tell you what foods you should or shouldn’t eat.
+Studies have found that intermittent fasting (if done properly) can be just as effective at preventing Type 2 diabetes as a daily reduction in calories.(1) Plus, your body can learn to process the foods consumed during the “eating window” better and more efficiently.

 Note: This type of dieting is not necessarily suitable for people with diabetes, high blood pressure or pregnant & breastfeeding women.
 You should check with your doctor before changing your eating pattern.